-Does the Plivo Client SDK work internationally?
+Do the Plivo client SDKs work internationally?

-For more information, check out our Getting Started guides, which include sample applications.
+For more information, check out our Getting Started guides, which include sample applications:

 Yes.
-Plivo Client acts like any other phone that works with Plivo.
-It can connect to any SIP Plivo or non-Plivo endpoint using the same Plivo XML.
+Applications written with Plivo client SDKs act like any phone that works with Plivo.
+They use the same Plivo XML and can connect to any SIP endpoint, Plivo or non-Plivo.

-What are the limitations for SIP headers?
+What are the rules for SIP headers?

-Use the following rules for header names:
+Follow these rules for header names:

-- Write headers in this format: X-PH-Yourfield
+- Write headers in the format: X-PH-Yourfield

 - “Yourfield” must start with an uppercase letter.
 Other characters must be in lowercase.

-- The header name can only contain alphanumeric characters (A-Z, a-z, 0-9)
+- The header name can only contain alphanumeric characters (A-Z, a-z, 0-9).

-- The header name can have a maximum length of 24 characters
+- The header name can have a maximum length of 24 characters.

-The following rules need to be followed for header values:
+Following these rules for header values:

 What is DSCP used for?

-How do I send feedback on BrowserSDK 2.0 call quality to Plivo?
+How do I send feedback on Browser SDK call quality to Plivo?

 How do I hang up a call on a page reload or refresh?